jank-lang/jank-lang.org/resources/src/blog/2025-03-28-error-reporting.md

 ## Wrapping up
 That was quite the tour of Clojure's error reporting!
-I think we've clearly identified several ways Clojure can improved.
+I think we've clearly identified several ways Clojure can be improved.
 We've also highlighted a couple of areas where jank is still lacking.
 I want jank to be world-class and I'll keep addressing each of these weaker areas as they're identified.
 When I started this quarter, I knew I'd be able to match Clojure, but I didn't think I'd be able to